smhg/express-locale/README.md

 It returns (only) full locale identifiers based on the middleware's configuration.
 Configuration defines possible sources, their order and, optionally, a whitelist.
 For performance reasons, on each request, remaining lookups are ignored as soon as a match is found.

+> Use version 1.x for Express 3 support.

 ## Installation
 `npm install --save express-locale`

 ## Usage
 ```javascript